CS 70 at UC Berkeley

 There is no textbook for this class.
 Instead, there is a set of fairly comprehensive lecture notes.
 Make sure you revisit the notes after lecture.
 Each note may be covered in one or more lectures.
 Note 0 is background material that you should make sure you understand before the first lecture.

-Release Schedule: Discussions for the coming week are released the Sunday before at 10 p.m.
-Discussion solutions are published after all sections are completed.
+Release Schedule: Discussion solutions are published after all sections are completed.

 The discussion sections will not cover new material, but rather will give you additional practice solving problems.
 You can attend any discussion section you like.
 However, if there are fewer desks than students, then students who are officially enrolled in that section will get seating priority.

 All homeworks are graded for accuracy and it is highly recommended that you do them.
 You are expected to show your work and justify all of your answers.
-Your lowest homework score will be dropped, but this drop should be reserved for emergencies.
+Your lowest two homework scores will be dropped, but these drops should be reserved for emergencies.

 However, we are very fair.
 No student will be accused of cheating without a human being looking over their case.
 And nobody will be sent to Student Conduct without at least the head TA and Prof concurring that this is warranted and makes sense.
 Algorithms help us focus our attention, but decisions are made by compassionate human beings.